 8 tablespoons butter or olive oil (can use a mixture)

-½ cup grated Grana-style cheese
+¼ cup grated Grana cheese

-2 tablespoons chopped Italian parsley
+2 tablespoons chopped parsley

-Fresh ground pepper to taste
+Sea salt and ground pepper to taste

 1. In a saucepan, bring the chicken stock to a boil and then turn down to a simmer to keep hot.
-In another large saucepan over medium low heat, melt 4-5 tablespoons of butter and cook the onions or shallots until soft but not brown.

-2. Add garlic and continue cooking for about 2 minutes.
-Turn the heat up and add the Arborio rice.
-Stir for about one minute.
+2. In another large saucepan over medium low heat, melt 4-5 tablespoons of butter and cook the onions until soft but not brown.
+Add garlic and continue cooking for about 2 minutes.
+Turn the heat up and add the Arborio rice, stir for about one minute.
+Add a ladleful of stock to the rice and continue stirring until almost absorbed.

-3. Add a ladleful of stock to the rice and continue stirring until almost absorbed.
-Add another ladleful of stock and the wine and continue stirring—repeat until all the stock is gone and the rice is creamy and tender.
+3. Add another ladleful of stock and the wine (if using) and continue stirring.
+Repeat until all the stock is gone and the rice is creamy and tender.

 8 large eggs